data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the norms.
-If `axis` is `None`, the output array must be a zero-dimensional array containing a vector norm.
-If `axis` is a scalar value (`int` or `float`), the output array must have a rank which is one less than the rank of `x`.
-If `axis` is a 2-tuple, the output array must have a rank which is two less than the rank of `x`.
-The returned array must have the same data type as `x`.
+If `axis` is `None`, the returned array must be a zero-dimensional array containing a vector norm.
+If `axis` is a scalar value (`int` or `float`), the returned array must have a rank which is one less than the rank of `x`.
+If `axis` is a 2-tuple, the returned array must have a rank which is two less than the rank of `x`.
+The returned array must have a floating-point data type determined by {ref}`type-promotion`.

 (function-outer)=
 ### outer(x1, x2, /)